a5an0/craft-crypt/README.md

 What is Craft Crypt?
 --------------------

 Craft Crypt is a terminal-based application to send and recieve messages, through POP3 and SMTP (especially GMail), that are encrypted with Blowfish.
+All of the crypto is pure-python :)

 Status
 ------